• Home

 Distribution of the name

-Analysis of the England & Wales 1881 census records shows a predominance of Hobsons in Yorkshire and more specifically in the Sheffield area.
-Research so far indicates that Hopson developed out of Hobson (probably due to dialect) as the name moved west and south out of Yorkshire.
+Analysis of the 1881 England and Wales census records shows a strong concentration of the Hobson surname in Yorkshire, particularly in the Sheffield area.
+Research to date suggests that the variant Hopson developed from Hobson, most likely as a result of regional dialects, as families moved west and south out of Yorkshire.

-The distribution of Hobson names in the 1881 census is as follows:
+The distribution of the Hobson surname in the 1881 census is as follows:

-There was a large growth of Hobsons in Cambridgeshire from the 16th century onwards (thought to have originated from Yorkshire) and some migrated into Bedfordshire, Berkshire, Buckinghamshire and Lincolnshire.
-This family produced the Cambridge carrier from whom “Hobson’s Choice” was developed.
+From the sixteenth century onwards, there was significant growth of Hobsons in Cambridgeshire, thought to have originated from Yorkshire, with some families later spreading into Bedfordshire, Berkshire, Buckinghamshire, and Lincolnshire.
+This line produced the Cambridge carrier from whom the phrase “Hobson’s Choice” originated.

-The top US regions where the Hobson name appears are: California, North Carolina, Texas, Indiana, Illinois, Michigan, Virginia, Tennessee, Florida and Mississippi.
+In the United States, the Hobson surname is most commonly found in the following states: California, North Carolina, Texas, Indiana, Illinois, Michigan, Virginia, Tennessee, Florida, and Mississippi.

 DNA

-We are trying to gather Hobson DNA connections on FamilyTreeDNA.
+We are working to identify and confirm Hobson family DNA connections through FamilyTreeDNA.

-If you are a male Hobson who is still carrying the Hobson surname, please take a Y-DNA test via FamilyTreeDNA.
-You need to have a direct male Hobson line because the Y-DNA only passes from father to son.
-These people are very few and far between so if you are in a position to do the test we would be delighted.
-With this data we can start to verify connections between Hobson family lines back in the 16th and 17th centuries or earlier.
-Please join the Hobson Group when taking the test.
+If you are a male Hobson who still carries the Hobson surname, we invite you to take a Y-DNA test through FamilyTreeDNA.
+This requires a direct male Hobson line, as Y-DNA is passed exclusively from father to son.
+Individuals who meet this criterion are quite rare, so if you are able to participate, we would be extremely grateful.
+The results will help us verify connections between Hobson family lines dating back to the 16th and 17th centuries—and potentially even earlier.
+When ordering the test, please be sure to join the Hobson Group.

-Once your results are loaded into FamilyTreeDNA, please join the Hobson group.
-Here is a link to the Hobson group for your information https://www.familytreedna.com/groups/hobson
+Once your results are uploaded to FamilyTreeDNA, please join the Hobson Group.
+You can find the group here:

 Contact Details